ppy/osu-wiki/wiki/Tournaments/JOKE/1KWC_2025/en.md

 1. Each stage will be held on a single weekend.
 2. Scheduling will be handled by the staff team; match times will be based on the local times of the participating countries.
-3. To successfully complete a reschedule: agreement between the captains of the competing teams must be provided (excluding Qualifiers, where teams are free to pick a lobby time that they wish to enter).
+3. To successfully complete a reschedule, the agreement between the captains of competing teams must be provided (excluding Qualifiers, where teams are free to pick a lobby time that they wish to enter).
 4. The deadline for rescheduling is always **Wednesday, 23:59 UTC**.
 The latest a match can be rescheduled to is **Sunday, 19:00 UTC**.
 Times outside of this range or reschedules requested after the deadline are subject to staff availability and may be rejected.